Over $2.5 million in scholarships and grants are awarded to 200+ high school chemistry teachers annually.

 The late Clifford and Kitty Hach founded the Hach Company in 1947.
 Clifford established the Hach Scientific Foundation in 1982 to encourage students to pursue chemistry at the undergraduate level.
 An analytical chemist, he lived his life for chemistry.
 It was his hobby and his business, and he couldn’t wait to get to work every Monday, according to his family.
 At the same time, Clifford was committed to supporting future generations of chemists who would share his passion for the field.

-In January 2009, the Foundation transferred its assets to ACS, which now administers the scholarship and grant programs in a way that honors the Hach family’s spirit and legacy.
+In January 2009, at the recommendation of Bryce Hach the Foundation transferred its assets to ACS, which now administers the scholarship and grant programs in a way that honors the Hach family’s spirit and legacy.
+To this day, Bryce Hach engages with ACS on the ACS-Hach Programs.